azurecitadel/azurecitadel/content/arc/servers-hack/scale.md

 ## Test Ansible

 Why are we using Ansible?
-As per the intoduction, it is simply to have a method to automate the upload and execution of scripts on multiple servers.

-> _This challenge is not really a test of your Ansible skills so if you get stuck then reach out to your proctor._
+As per the introduction, it is simply to have a method to automate the upload and execution of scripts on multiple servers.
+It is quick and easy to use on Azure.
+This challenge is not a test of your Ansible skills so if you get stuck then reach out to your proctor.

-* Install and configure Ansible as per the [prereqs](/setup/#ansible)
+If you are using Cloud Shell then you will already have the ansible binary installed available.
+If you are using Windows Subsystem for Linux (WSL) or MacOS or linux then you should have installed and configured Ansible as per the [prereqs](/setup/#ansible).

 * Export environment variables

     ```bash